lazerlabs/myTransformers/README.md

    - LLM: Much longer sequences (thousands of tokens)

 This architecture is specifically optimized for time series forecasting by inverting the traditional transformer architecture to better handle feature relationships across time.

+## Hardware Support
+The model automatically selects the best available hardware:
+- CUDA GPU if available
+- Apple Silicon MPS if available
+- CPU as fallback